No research on the campus involves the testing of cosmetics.

 The laboratory animals live in quarters approved by the Institutional Animal Care and Use Committee, and the facilities are checked regularly for compliance with federal animal welfare laws.

 There are facilities at six sites.
 Facilities are located close to the classrooms and laboratories where the animals are used to minimize transportation stress.
 The heating, ventilation, air conditioning, humidity, lighting and access by unauthorized personnel are carefully controlled to maintain the health of the colonies.

 The Director of Animal Care and Campus Veterinarian have primary responsibility for the care of UMass animals, and the members of the federally mandated Institutional Animal Care and Use Committee also contribute substantially to the oversight of the care and use of the laboratory animals.
-Those with questions about laboratory animals at UMass Amherst can contact the Animal Care Services at (413) 545-0668 or the Director for Animal Care (same number) for questions concerning animal use in research and teaching.
+Those with questions about laboratory animals or animal use in research and teaching at UMass Amherst can contact the Director for Animal Care at (413) 545-5268 or (413) 992-8295 (after hours or emergencies).